tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-1.md

 ---
 title: "Personal Protective Equipment Detection on Construction Site"
 excerpt: "Proper use of personal protective equipment (PPE) is key to minimizing injuries from accidents in construction sites.
 I have developed an AI model build on YOLOv3 to detect PPE components (Hardhat,Vest) from a video stream .It also tracks workers location and notify if someone is in dangerous zone.
-It was embedded on Nvidia Jetson board for real time object detection on construction site.
+It was embedded on Nvidia Jetson board for real time object detection on construction site.<br />

-keywords: object detection, Yolov3,Tracking, Video processing, OpenCV, Python
+keywords: object detection, Yolov3,Tracking, Video processing, OpenCV, Python <br />

 <br/><img src='/images/ppe.png'>"